niqbal996/cvat/site/content/en/docs/manual/basics/settings.md

   ![](/images/image152_detrac.jpg)

+- `Content of a text` - setup of the composition of the object details:
+  - `ID` - object identifier.
+  - `Attributes` - attributes of the object.
+  - `Label` - object label.
+  - `Source`- source of creating of objects `MANUAL`, `AUTO` or `SEMI-AUTO`.
+  - `Descriptions` - description of attributes.

+- `Position of a text` - text positioning mode selection:
+  - `Auto` - the object details will be automatically placed where free space is.
+  - `Center` - the object details will be embedded to a corresponding object if possible.

+- `Font size of a text` - specifies the text size of the object details.

 - `Automatic bordering` - enable automatic bordering for polygons and polylines during drawing/editing.
   For more information To find out more, go to the section [annotation with polygons](/docs/manual/advanced/annotation-with-polygons/).

 - `Intelligent polygon cropping` - activates intelligent cropping when editing the polygon (read more in the section [edit polygon](/docs/manual/advanced/annotation-with-polygons/edit-polygon/)

+- `Show tags on frame` - shows/hides frame tags on current frame

 - `Attribute annotation mode (AAM) zoom margin` input box — defines margins (in px) for shape in the attribute annotation mode.

+- `Control points size` — defines a size of any interactable points in the tool (polygon's vertexes, rectangle dragging points, etc.)

+- `Default number of points in polygon approximation` With this setting, you can choose the default number of points in polygon.
+  Works for serverless interactors and OpenCV scissors.

 - Click `Save` to save settings (settings will be saved on the server and will not change after the page is refreshed).
   Click `Cancel` or press `F2` to return to the annotation.

-- `Default number of points in polygon approximation` With this setting, you can choose the default number of points in polygon.
-  Works for serverless interactors and OpenCV scissors.